dseyler/biv-me/README.md

 Example data is available in the `example/` folder, including input DICOMs, GPFiles, and fitted models for testing and reference.

-For a detailed description of the end-to-end image to mesh pipeline, including image preprocessing and biventricular model fitting, please refer to:
+For a detailed description of the end-to-end image to mesh pipeline, including image preprocessing and biventricular model fitting, please refer to: <blockquote> Dillon, J.R., Mauger, C., Zhao, D., Deng, Y., Petersen, S.E., McCulloch, A.D., Young, A.A., & Nash, M.P.
-**Dillon JR, Mauger C, Zhao D, Deng Y, Petersen SE, McCulloch AD, Young AA, Nash MP.
 An open-source end-to-end pipeline for generating 3D+t biventricular meshes from cardiac magnetic resonance imaging.
-In: Functional Imaging and Modeling of the Heart (FIMH) 2025. (in press)**
+In: Functional Imaging and Modeling of the Heart (FIMH) 2025 (pp. 372-383).
+LNCS 15673.
+[DOI:10.1007/978-3-031-94562-5_34](https://doi.org/10.1007/978-3-031-94562-5_34) </blockquote>

-For a detailed description regarding the fitting of the biventricular model, please refer to:
-**Mauger, C., Gilbert, K., Suinesiaputra, A., Pontre, B., Omens, J., McCulloch, A., & Young, A. (2018, July).
+For a detailed description regarding the fitting of the biventricular model, please refer to: <blockquote>Mauger, C., Gilbert, K., Suinesiaputra, A., Pontre, B., Omens, J., McCulloch, A., & Young, A. (2018, July).
 An iterative diffeomorphic algorithm for registration of subdivision surfaces: application to congenital heart disease.
 In 2018 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC) (pp. 596-599).
-IEEE.** [DOI: 10.1109/EMBC.2018.8512394](https://doi.org/10.1109/EMBC.2018.8512394)
+IEEE.
+[DOI: 10.1109/EMBC.2018.8512394](https://doi.org/10.1109/EMBC.2018.8512394)</blockquote>

+Depending on how you use biv-me, please cite the relevant publication(s) above.

 CMR DICOMs           | Contours                   |        biv-me models                |
 :-------------------------:|:-------------------------:|:-------------------------:|